openservicebrokerapi/servicebroker/profile.md

-The [Open Service Broker API specification](spec.md) allows for extensions and variations based on the environments in which it is being used; this document contains the recommended usage pattern for some of those variants.
+The [Open Service Broker API specification](spec.md) allows for extensions and variations based on the environments in which it is being used; this document contains the suggested usage pattern for some of those variants.

 ## Table of Contents